25 Quartz Countertops that Look Like Marble

 That is why I chose quartz that looks like marble!

-We chose discount quartz countertops, called Statuario Roma, in Lakeside Surfaces’ budget marbles.
+In this kitchen, we chose discount quartz countertops, called Statuario Roma, in Lakeside Surfaces’ budget marbles.
 This white quartz is absolutely beautiful and instantly became the showpiece in our new kitchen.

 Two weeks after Lakeside Surfaces came to do the templating we had our new quartz installed!
 Make sure to get your free quote today for your own upcoming project here.

-How Do I Care For Quartz?
+How Do I Care For Quartz Countertops?

 With this beautiful quartz, I don’t have to worry about yearly sealing to prevent staining.